Public Health Alert - FENTANYL

 Is there help for someone who wants to quit?

-Many resources are available to Islander suffering with addiction.
-If you need assistance, call 1-888-299-8399 (toll-free), visit Addiction Services or speak with your health-care provider.
+Many resources are still available to Islanders suffering with addiction.
+If you need assistance, call 1-888-299-8399 (toll-free), speak with your health-care provider, or connect with a counsellor at the Addiction Services Call-In Clinic.

 Where can I get more information?